Setting Costs in Metorik

 For a country rule, simply select the country and then add the shipping cost associated:

-Simply select the type of shipping method from the dropdown of possible shipping method titles and add the cost:
+You can select a shipping method from the dropdown of possible shipping method titles:

 Backup rules are designed as a catch-all in case there are no country or method rules set.
 You can use this method if you just want to apply a global shipping cost to all orders that contain shipping.
 You can choose either a fixed cost or a percentage cost: